 The Rhode Island Domestic Violence Act states that “(a) The primary duty of law enforcement officers when responding to a domestic violence situation is to enforce the laws allegedly violated and to protect the victim.”

 If you are found guilty in a domestic or spousal abuse case, you can be charged with assault, battery or criminal sexual conduct.
 You do not need to have inflicted any physical harm to your spouse to be charged with spousal abuse.
 These charges can become felonies if the accused has a criminal record, weapons, or serious bodily injury has occurred such as a broken limb or sexual assault.

 For the most part, spousal abuse charges are misdemeanors with six months to one year of jail time and probation.
 The accused may be placed under a restraining order and may be ordered to attend counseling sessions.

 If the accused uses a weapon or has a criminal record, then the mentioned could face a felony and with up to 10 years in prison.

 How Can an Attorney Help?

 If you live in Rhode Island or Massachusetts and you have been a victim of spousal abuse, or you feel that you are not to blame for an abusive situation, it is crucial that you have the right attorney fighting for you.
-Contact the Law Office of John E. MacDonald.
-With over 20 years of experience in practicing Criminal Defence, Family Law, and Post-Conviction Relief, MacDonald is wildly successful in aggressively defending clients charged in all criminal cases ranging from abuse and assault to capital murder.
+Contact the RI Domestic Violence Lawyers of the Law Office of John E. MacDonald.
+With over 20 years of experience in practicing Criminal Defense cases including domestic violence cases, John E. MacDonald is wildly successful in aggressively defending clients charged in all criminal cases ranging from abuse and assault to capital murder.
 Contact John E. MacDonald today for a consultation.

 If you find that you are a victim of spousal abuse, there are options for you to seek help.
 Contact the police, confide in a trusted friend, file for a restraining order, or reach out to an experienced Family Law attorney such as John E. MacDonald.